Image: Parabolic AntennaImage: Communications PathImage: Space ShuttleImage: Space Station

 NASA Missions

 Photo: Owen Garriott, W5LFL Owen K. Garriott, W5LFL, was the first astronaut to take a ham radio into space.
 This historical mission took place on Space Shuttle Columbia STS-9, in November 1983.
 Garriott said "In my spare time only, I managed to hold up an antenna to the window and to talk to amateurs on Earth."
 A Motorola hand-held portable radio was used for 2-Meter ham band operations.
-This was the first radio communications contact between an astronaut in space and civilians on earth using radio channels which were not reserved for government officials like presidents and heads of state.
+This was the first radio communications contact between an astronaut in space and civilians on earth using radio channels that were not reserved for government officials.
+Astronaut Tony England, W0ORE, was the second ham to operate the Space Shuttle Amateur Radio Experiment.
+This mission provided amateur radio voice and video modes.
+It took place on Space Shuttle Challenger STS-51F, which launched on July 29, 1985.

 NASA has continued to realize the usefulness of ham radios in space.
 Since its first flight in 1983, ham radio has flown on dozens of space shuttle missions.
 Astronauts used the "Space Shuttle Amateur Radio Experiment" (SAREX), to talk to thousands of school kids as well as to their own families on Earth.
 This enabled them to pioneer space radio experimentation, including television, packet text messaging, and voice communication.
 The Russians had a similar program for the cosmonauts aboard the Russian Space Station MIR.
 When U.S. astronauts were aboard MIR in preparation for the long duration missions of the International Space Station, they used amateur radio for communication, including emergency messaging while MIR was in distress.
 Now ham radio is aboard the International Space Station (ISS) with the "Amateur Radio on the International Space Station" (ARISS) Program.
 When astronauts, cosmonauts and mission specialists from many nations fly on the International Space Station, they will have ham radio as a nice diversion from the scheduled work load.